rack/rack/GETTING-STARTED.md

 Since Rack provides a standardized interface between web servers and applications, in general, any Rack-compliant web application can run using any Rack-compliant web server.
 Rack uses a simple request (`env`) to response (`[status, headers, body]`) design, providing the foundation upon which the majority of Ruby web applications are built.

 As Rack is designed to be low-level, Ruby web applications are typically developed using frameworks that build on top of Rack.
-Access to the low-level Rack API is usually available within all Rack-compliant frameworks.
+Most frameworks offer access to the low-level Rack API.